yenywho/Knitting-VBA/README.md

 A chart made with conditional formatting can then be manipulated with functions from [charttransform](/charttransform.bas) or converted to being a non-conditional formating chart and be used with the number macro to number color runs.
 Converting and number macros in [numbercolors](/numbercolors.bas).
 ## and various other stuff
 Like macros to convert between knitting charts and instructions and vertical/horizontal highlighters that follow where you are on the sheet.
+And in [fun](/fun) I have some excel files that generate colorwork charts automatically.